Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field

 \begin{definition}

 A \emph{homogeneous type}\footnote{Here, the adjective ``homogeneous" follows from \cite{bushnell1999semisimple}*{\S 7}.
 Indeed, it is expected that these homogeneous types are indeed types in the sense of \S \ref{subsectionblockstypes}.
-Moreover, they are related to those inertial equivalence classes with a single endo-class.
+Moreover, they are related to those inertial equivalence classes with the related cuspidal representations having the same endo-class.
 However, this will not be discussed in this article and will be written down elsewhere.} of $\wt{G}$ is the pair $(\wt{J},\wt{\lambda})$ defined as above.

 \end{definition}

 We verify that this definition is independent of the choice of $K$ and the splitting $\bs{s}$.
 Indeed, let $\bs{s}'$ be a splitting of another maximal compact subgroup $K'$ of $G$ that contains $U(\mfa)$.
 Let $(\wt{J},\wt{\lambda}')$ be the pair constructed as above, but with the splitting $\bs{s}'$ replaced by $\bs{s}$.
 More precisely, we have $\wt{\lambda}=\wt{\kappa}\otimes\wt{\rho}'$ with $\wt{\rho}'=\mrinf_{\wt{\mcm}}^{\wt{J}}(\epsilon\cdot\,_{s'}\varrho)$.
 We notice that defines a character of $\mcm\cong J/J^{1}$.
 Moreover, by definition we have It means that $(\wt{J},\wt{\lambda}')$ is also a homogeneous type with respect to the pair $(K,\bs{s})$.
 From now on in considering a homogeneous type, we may fix any $K$ and $\bs{s}$ as above.